w3c/cg-council/proposals/handling-ambiguity.md

 # Handling standardization ambiguity

+Status: This is a proposal for discussion; it does not yet represent consensus.

 The [About page for CGs](https://www.w3.org/community/about/) begins:

 > W3C has created Community and Business Groups to meet the needs of a growing community of Web stakeholders.
 Community Groups enable anyone to socialize their ideas for the Web at the W3C for possible future standardization.